 IX – arbitration agreement

-III – the arbitral award and a judgment confirming a settlement or conciliation.
+III. – the arbitral award and a court ruling affirming settlement or conciliation;”

-Article 42 – Article 520 of the Civil Procedure Code shall have a new item, with the following wording:
+Article 42.
+Article 520 of the Civil Procedure Code shall have a new item, drafted as follows:

 Law n.
 11.232/2005 has brought some changes in the Code of Civil Procedure on the way an arbitral award is enforced (article 475-N, paragraph 2) as well as to the way the losing party in the arbitration may file a motion to set aside the award. (article 475-L and 475-M)

 Constitutional Amendment n.
 45/2004 has shifted the competence to hear request for recognition and enforcement of foreign arbitral award from Brazilian Supreme Court to Brazilian Superior Court of Justice.